In December 2018, I started participating in

 gives the option of either 10 or 100 Mbps on its PoE ports.

 I chose 10Mbps because that's already more bandwidth

 than this application needs and 10Base-T is more reliable

-over long cable runs (in this case, over 200 feet).
+over long cable runs (in this case, about 70 meters).

 The PoE switch draws about 3 watts without the Raspberry Pi connected

 and about 8 watts with it connected and running.

 as seen in the lopsided coverage graph on my